Garrett Sharp, mental performance coach and combat sports professional, helping athletes and high performers master mindset, focus, and resilience.

 My Coaching Philosophy

 My coaching philosophy is athlete-centered and relationship-driven.
-I aim to help athletes discover who they are — believing that self-awareness, the ability to understand what drives you and how to regulate your mind and emotions, is the foundation for both high performance and a fulfilling life.
+I aim to help athletes better understand themselves, what drives them, and how to regulate their thoughts and emotions, believing this is the foundation for both high performance and a fulfilling life.
 I walk alongside each athlete not just to teach techniques, but to ask better questions, inspire reflection, and support growth.
-Grounded in authenticity and connection, my approach adapts to the individual while focusing on developing core mental skills like confidence, focus, psychological flexibility, and emotional regulation.
+My approach adapts to the individual while drawing from sport psychology to develop core mental skills such as confidence, focus, psychological flexibility, and emotional regulation.